margarethogg/sg_brand_guide/07__illustration.md

 * Do treat images as flat elements and, if dimension is needed, apply one shadow at 0º - 8º that spans the entire image.
 * Do use soft, bright colors that complement Shiftgig's brand colors.
 For an available illustration palette, visit the resources section.
 * Do not add overly saturated, dark, or garish colors.
 * Do maintain good contrast within illustrations.
-If possible, check if they still read when converted to grayscale.
+If possible, check that they still read when converted to grayscale.
 * Do not create images that are overly cartoony, dated, or "clip art" styled.
 * Do create images as vectors that can be reproduced at several sizes and used for both digital and print applications.